 If you’re hoping to spot a celebrity on your Ibiza holiday, Cala Jondal is the beach for you.
 This small cove is made up of huge sea-polished pebbles and is backed by dramatic rocky cliffs, giving it a wild and mystical feel that, along with the famous Blue Marlin beach club, attracts the rich and famous all summer long.

-If you’re looking to splurge for a special occasion, bag a white-leather beach bed and kick back with a cool cocktail as you watch super yachts pull up to the shore.
+If you want to splurge for a special occasion, bag a white-leather beach bed and kick back with a cool cocktail as you watch super yachts pull up to the shore.
 Then, when the heat of the day gets too much, choose one of the upmarket beach restaurants for lunch of fresh fish and champagne, eaten overlooking the turquoise sea.

 As well as being the best spot to see Es Vedrà, Cala d’Hort beach happens to be pretty lovely, too.
 Dive into its clear waters for awesome snorkelling, sink your toes into its soft golden sand and stop for dinner at nearby seafood restaurant, Es Boldado, for a clifftop meal with a view.

-Just a 20-minute walk from Ibiza Town port and old town, Ses Figueretes is the go-to beach base for tourists and locals in the capital.
+Just a 20-minute walk from Ibiza Town, Ses Figueretes is the go-to beach base for tourists and locals in the capital.
 Long, wide and bordered by a promenade that comes to life at night, the beach here is a world away from the smaller coves and bays elsewhere on the island.